iakdeniz64/imagined-ai/README.md

 - The user can either copy the url from Dall-E (valid for 2 hours), or add it to the collection.
 - From the collection, the user can copy a permanent URL, download the picture to their device, or delete it from their collection.

 The project is created as a Vite-React project, using TypeScript.
 For CSS Styling, TailwindCSS is used.
-As a database, Neon is used as an online database, on the free tier.
+As a database, Neon is used as an online Database, on the free tier.
 The images are uploaded to ImgBB.com, after being obtained from Dall-E.

 ## Prerequisites
 - Node.js 22.13.0, or higher